Non-local interactions in moir\'e Hubbard systems

 At larger twist angles the harmonic approximation is not accurate and nearest-neighbor coupling $J_1$ is less dominant.
-In this case we also have a ferromagnetic insulating ground state for large $\epsilon^{-1}$ and an antiferromagnetic ground state for small $\epsilon^{-1}$, as can be seen from $S_z$ plots, Fig. \ref{fig:ED_Structure} (d), and structure factors, Fig. \ref{fig:ED_Structure}(g)-(h).
+In this case we also have a ferromagnetic insulating ground state for large $\epsilon^{-1}$ and an antiferromagnetic ground state for small $\epsilon^{-1}$ for both system sizes, as can be seen from total spin $S$ plots, Fig. \ref{fig:ED_Structure} (b),(h) and structure factors, Fig. \ref{fig:ED_Structure}(e),(f),(k),(l).
 The region near where $J_1$ changes sign is now more complex, as can be observed from our finite-size calculations.
 Although our ED calculations cannot determine the thermodynamic limit ground state in this regime, it is clear that exotic spin-states are likely to be abundant close to the antiferromagnet-ferromagnet transition.
-Ring-exchange terms $J_4^1$ and $J_4^2$ become significant and may favor spin liquid ground states \cite{Zaletel,Cookmeyer}.
-The contribution from $J_2$ and $J_3$ also suggests exotic spin states.
+Ring-exchange terms $J_4^1$ and $J_4^2$ become significant and may favor spin liquid ground states \cite{Zaletel,Cookmeyer} and the contributions from $J_2$ and $J_3$ also suggest exotic spin states.
 In Fig.~\ref{fig:AntiferroFerrotransition}(b), as interaction strength $\epsilon^{-1}$ increases, the superexchange couplings $J_3,\ J_2,\ J_1$ change sign from positive to negative sequentially.
 In the region where $J_3<0$ but $J_1>J_2\gtrsim0$, there is bound to be a point where $-J_1/J_3 = 9$.
-Close to that point, another antiferromagnetic spin configuration, the stripe state \cite{JolicoeurPhysRevB1990}, has a very similar classical energy to the 3-sublattice state, making quantum fluctuations important in determining the ground state.
+Close to that point, another antiferromagnetic spin configuration, the stripe state \cite{JolicoeurPhysRevB1990,NaichaoAllan}, has a very similar classical energy to the 3-sublattice state, making quantum fluctuations important in determining the ground state.